Risk culture and vision

-The findings of the Bank’s stress testing activities are an input into several processes including capital computation under Internal Capital Adequacy Assessment Process (ICAAP), strategic planning and risk management among others.
+The findings of the Bank’s stress testing activities are an input into several processes including capital computation under Internal Capital Adequacy Assessment Process (ICAAP), strategic planning and risk management.
 As an integral part of ICAAP under Pillar II, stress testing is used to evaluate the sensitivity of the current and forward risk profile relative to the stress levels which are defined as low, moderate and high in the Stress Testing Policy.
-The resultant impact on the capital through these stress tests is carefully analysed and the BIRMC conducts regular reviews of the stress testing outcomes including the major assumptions that underpin them.
+The resultant impact on the capital through these stress tests is carefully analysed and BIRMC conducts regular review stress testing outcomes including assumptions that underpin them.

-As it provides a broader view of all risks borne by the Bank in relation to its Risk tolerance and strategy in a hypothetical stress situation, stress testing has become an effective communication tool to Senior Management, Risk owners and risk managers as well as supervisors and regulators.
+As it provides a broader view of all risks borne by the Bank in relation to its risk tolerance and strategy in a hypothetical stress situation, stress testing has become an effective communication tool to Senior Management, risk owners, risk managers as well as supervisors and regulators.
 The results of the stress testing are reported to the BIRMC and the Board on a quarterly basis for appropriate and proactive decision-making.

 The Bank adopts a proactive approach to ensure satisfactory risk capital level throughout its operations.
 In line with its historical practice and the capital targets, the Bank aims to maintain its risk capital position above the regulatory minimum requirements for Tier I and total capital under Basel guidelines.

-As at 31 December 2019, DFCC Bank PLC maintained a healthy risk capital position of 11.342% Tier I capital ratio and 15.810% total capital ratio based on the Basel III regulatory guidelines.
-This demonstrates a cushion of about 2.8% and 3.3%, respectively, for Tier I and total capital over the minimum regulatory requirements.
+As at 31 December 2021, DFCC Bank PLC maintained a risk capital position of 9.305% Tier I capital ratio and 13.029% total capital ratio based on the Basel III regulatory guidelines.

 Capital adequacy measures the adequacy of the Bank’s aggregate capital in relation to the risk it assumes.
 The capital adequacy of the Bank has been computed under the following approaches of the Basel regulations which are currently effective in the local banking industry:

-BASEL III is the new global regulatory standard on managing capital and liquidity of banks which is currently in effect.
-With the introduction of BASEL III from mid 2017, the capital requirements of banks have increased with an aim to raise the quality, quantity, consistency and transparency of capital base and improve the loss absorbing capacity.
+BASEL III is the global regulatory standard on managing capital and liquidity of banks which is currently in effect.
+With the introduction of Basel III from mid-2017, the capital requirements of banks have increased with an aim to raise the quality, quantity, consistency and transparency of capital base and improve the loss absorbing capacity.

-The ICAAP of DFCC Bank PLC demonstrates that the Bank has implemented methods and procedures to capture all material risks and adequate capital is available to cover such risks.
+The ICAAP demonstrates that the Bank has implemented methods and procedures to capture all material risks and adequate capital is available to cover such risks.
 This document integrates Pillar I and Pillar II processes of the Bank wherein Pillar I deals with regulatory capital, primarily covering credit, market and operational risks whilst Pillar II deals with economic capital involving all other types of risks.

 The Senior Management team is closely involved in formulating risk strategy and governance, thereby considering the Bank’s capital planning objectives under the strategic planning process.
 Capital forecasting for the next three years covering envisaged business projections is considered in the budgeting process.
 This forward-looking capital planning helps the Bank to be ready with additional capital requirements in the future.
 It integrates strategic plans and risk management plans with the capital plan in a meaningful manner with inputs from Senior Management, Management Committees, Board Committees and the Board.

-Apart from the strong capital position reported on-balance sheet, the Bank maintains financial flexibility through the stored value in its equity investment portfolio.
-The unrealised capital gain of the listed equity portfolio is included in the fair value reserve and currently only a part has been taken into consideration in the capital adequacy computation under Basel III based on regulatory specifications.
+Apart from the capital position reported on balance sheet, the Bank maintains financial flexibility through the stored value in its equity investment portfolio.
+The unrealised capital gain of the listed equity portfolio is included in the fair value reserve.

 In the process of assessment of integrated risk, the Bank reviews key regulatory developments in order to anticipate changes and their potential impact on performance.
 The nature and impact of changes in economic policies, laws and regulations, are monitored and considered in the way the Bank conducts business and manages capital and liquidity.